Hostinger VPS Hosting

 • OpenClaw can read files and run actions on your server.
 Only enable skills you understand and trust.

 • Keep your gateway token private — treat it like a password.
+Anyone with the token can access your Control UI.

 • Use dedicated API keys for OpenClaw — not your master account key.
 Rotate keys periodically.